-(6b) Use a safety pin, a bodkin or your own tool (for which approx. 30 – 40 cm / 12″ – 16″ thin wire is folded in half, so that an eyelet is created at the end) to pull your ties through the channel.
-Secure elastics with a safety pin until you (or the recipient) can adjust them, knot or sew and pull them into the casings, so they are not visible from the outside.
+(6b) Use a safety pin, a bodkin or a homemade tool (approx. 30 – 40 cm / 12″ – 16″ thin wire folded in half, so that an eyelet is created at the end :)) to pull your ties through the channel.
+Secure elastics with a safety pin until you (or the recipient) can adjust them, knot or sew and pull them into the casings, so they are invisible from the outside.

 Alternatively, you can make all sorts of ties easily adjustable with the help of sliding knots, pony beads or cord stoppers – and you can even combine ear loops and head ties (see infographics on mask tying techniques).

-(6c) For your filter, cut a non-woven fabric (f.e. paper towel or paper tissue) to 16 cm / 6,4” x 18 cm / 7”.
-Lay that filter flat, grab one of the upper corners with two fingers and insert it, as if you’d dress a cover on a pillow, into the outmost corner of your mask and fix it there with a safety pin, on the inside of the backwards pleat.
-Do the same on the other side, then straighten your mask down, over the filter, and distribute your filter evenly into the pleats on the sides.
+(6c) For your filter, cut a non-woven fabric (f.e. spunbond NWPP, paper towel or tissue) to 16 cm / 6,4” x 18 cm / 7”.
+Lay that filter flat, grab one of the upper corners with two fingers and insert it, as if you’d dress a cover on a pillow, into the outmost corner of your mask and fix it there with a safety pin, on the inside of the reverse pleat.
+Do the same on the other side, then straighten your mask down and distribute your filter evenly into the pleats on the sides.

 (6d) Congratulations, you’re done!
-When putting on your mask, don’t forget to adjust the ear/head ties to fit and slightly pull the drawstring together, so the shape will round a little more on the sides and fit better overall.
+When putting on your mask, don’t forget to adjust ties to individual fit and pull the drawstring channels, so that the shape will round gaplessly on the sides, arch to the front and fit better overall.

-Depending on your questions, I update parts of this post sometimes (last: Oct 9h).
-If you think that something is missing or unclear here, please feel free comment below (or via Facebook, Twitter, Instagram) or send me an email!
+Depending on questions, I update parts of this post sometimes (last: February 14th, 2021).
+If you think that something is missing or unclear, please feel free comment below (or via Facebook, Twitter, Instagram) or send me an email!